This is my second brain.

 A good place to start reading is my Knowledge Organization Philosophy.
 To see how I realize this philosophy, read the Elements of the Knowledge Base.
 From then on, the overview pages of each area linked below are the place to go.

 Everything is categorized into a few primary "areas".
-Wikipedia has already done a great job of organizing knowledge and I'm taking a page off their book - some of those areas are appropriated for this knowledge base.
+Wikipedia has already done a great job of organizing knowledge.
+I'm taking a page off their book, appropriate some of those areas.

 This area includes everything that the human activity has produced in terms of arts, media, food, literature, etc. In the performing arts, take a look at my Movies & TV and Music.
 I listen to a fair bit of Podcasts and try to read some Books.
 I do have some medium to long term goals on Books I want to write.
 I hate cooking, maybe because I suck.
 Nevertheless, I have some quick Recipes for the desperate times.

 Mathematics is the language of nature.
 Or at least the best thing that humans have at disposal to understand nature.
 This is a collection of posts around computer science, machine learning, reinforcement learning and other research-y topics I am involved in.